Multiple points on the boundaries of Brownian loop-soup clusters: Dimension of multiple points on the outer boundaries of outermost clusters in a Brownian loop soup

 \begin{lemma} For given $k$ and $S$, on the event $V(S)$, the followings hold. \begin{enumerate}[(1)] \item Let $(Y^1, \ldots, Y^{2k})$ be a family of $2k$ independent Brownian excursions across the annulus $\Ac_S$.
 Then the law of the family of crossings $(\gamma^1, \ldots, \gamma^{2k})$ has a density w.r.t. that of $(Y^1, \ldots, Y^{2k})$ which is bounded away from $0$ and $\infty$ (the bounds only depend on $j,k$).

-\item Conditionally on the endpoints $\gamma(s_i)$ and $\gamma(t_i)$ for $1\le i\le 2k$, the bridges $X^i$ are conditionally independent of each other and further independent of the crossings $\gamma^i$'s.
-Moreover, if $i$ is odd (resp.\ even), then $X^i$ is distributed as a Brownian bridge between its endpoints in $\Bc(0,r)$ conditioned on first hitting $\partial S^j$ (resp.\ $S$) and then going to the end $\gamma(s_i)$ in $S^c$ (resp.\ $S^j$). \end{enumerate} \end{lemma} \begin{proof} The lemma follows by using the strong Markov property of the Brownian motion and Lemma~\ref{lem:leu-SameScale} (also the outside-to-inside version in the paragraph following this lemma) repetitively. \end{proof}
+\item Conditionally on the endpoints $\gamma(s_i)$ and $\gamma(t_i)$ for $1\le i\le 2k$, the Brownian links $X^i$ are conditionally independent of each other and further independent of the crossings $\gamma^i$'s.
+Moreover, if $i$ is odd (resp.\ even), then $X^i$ is distributed as a Brownian link between its endpoints in $\Bc(0,r)$ conditioned on first hitting $\partial S^j$ (resp.\ $S$) and then going to the end $\gamma(s_i)$ in $S^c$ (resp.\ $S^j$). \end{enumerate} \end{lemma} \begin{proof} The lemma follows by using the strong Markov property of the Brownian motion and Lemma~\ref{lem:leu-SameScale} (also the outside-to-inside version in the paragraph following this lemma) repetitively. \end{proof}

 For $\alpha\in (0,1/2)$, we say a set of points on $\Cc_s$ is $\alpha$-isolated if the minimum distance between all pairs of these points is greater than $2\alpha e^s$.